 Training is the key to becoming a successful music director.
 Many start their training at a young age – usually as a musician or singer themselves – before attending music conservatories or colleges and universities.
 A bachelor’s degree with a music concentration is generally required, though most schools also offer master’s degree and doctorate programs.
 The curriculum usually includes courses such as music history, theory and composition, performance and conducting, tempo, control and dynamics.
 Some individuals pursuing a career as a music director also take classes in marketing, writing, fundraising and grant writing – tasks many of them will likely be required to do.
 Other skills a music director should possess include principles and procedures for personnel recruitment, selection, training, time management and leadership.

 Music directors should be well-versed and knowledgeable in a wide range of musical stylings.
-Though this can be taught, many gain their understanding through actual performance experience – playing one or many types of instruments in a symphony, orchestra or band.
+Though this can be taught, many gain their understanding through actual performance experience – playing one or many types of string or wind instruments in a symphony, orchestra or band.
 Being familiar with the real thing also prepares a music director to better relate to the stresses and pressures often felt by those he or she is directing, auditioning or rehearsing.

 Employment Figures, Projections, Outlook and Earnings